matt-42/silicon/_docs/mimosa.md

 mimosa_json_serve(hello_api, 8080);
 ```

-starts a HTTP server listening on port 8080 and serve the hello world procedure
+starts a HTTP server listening on port 8080 and serve the hello world
-at the route ```/hello```.
+procedure at the route ```/hello```.
+It relies on the JSON message
+format to communicate with the client.

 ## Concurency and Parallelism